-As of December 31, 2018, our financial instruments consisted primarily of cash and cash equivalents, trade accounts receivable, trade accounts payable and long-term debt.
+As of December 31, 2019, our financial instruments consisted primarily of cash and cash equivalents, trade accounts receivable, trade accounts payable and long-term debt.
 The book values of cash and cash equivalents, trade accounts receivable, and trade accounts payable are representative of fair value due to their short-term maturities.
 The carrying amount of our revolving credit facility approximates fair value due to the floating interest rates associated with the debt.

-The fair value of our 6.875% Senior Notes due 2026 (the "Senior Notes") was estimated using quoted prices in inactive markets and is considered a Level 2 measurement.
-The following table summarizes the carrying amount and fair value of these assets and liabilities (in thousands):
+The fair value of our Senior Notes 2026 and Senior Notes 2027 (collectively, the "Senior Notes"), both defined in Note 10, were estimated using quoted prices in inactive markets and are considered Level 2 measurements.

+The following table summarizes the aggregate principal amount and fair value of our Senior Notes (in thousands):